-Clean it Up.
-Many organizations will be hosting park clean ups on and around Earth Day.
+Participate in a Neighborhood Clean-up.
+Many organizations host park clean ups on and around Earth Day.
 This is a great way to help reduce litter in your community and make parks safer for children to play in.
 You can even start your own neighborhood cleanup!

-Plant a butterfly garden.
-Did you know that there are specific types of plant that monarch butterflies like?
-Go to a local garden center and get help finding plants that butterflies in your area like.
+Plant a Butterfly Garden.
+Did you know that there are specific types of plants that monarch butterflies like?
+Go to a local garden center to get help finding plants that butterflies in your area like.
 You can also find out more about the lifecycle of the monarch butterfly, their annual migration to Mexico, and how global warming has impacted their numbers.

 Make Conservation Signs.
 Have your kids make conservation signs to hang around the house.
-These can be simple reminders like turn off the lights when you leave the room, shut off the computer when you’re done, and turn off the faucet when brushing your teeth.
+These can be simple reminders like: turn off the lights when you leave the room; shut off the computer when you’re done; turn off the faucet when brushing your teeth.

 Get Rid of Drips.
-A dripping faucet can waste 2,700 gallons of water by dripping once per second.
-Go on a water walk with your kids to check out the faucets and make sure none are dripping.
-Then try this fun experiment with food dye to see if any of your toilets may be leaking.
-If you have a sprinkler system, get the kids to help you check each zone to find sprinkler heads that aren’t working properly.
+A dripping faucet can waste 2,700 gallons of water by dripping just once per second.
+Go on a water walk with the kids to check the faucets and find drips.
+Or try this fun experiment with food coloring to test for toilet leaks.

 Take a Nature Photo Safari.
-Let the kids use your camera phone or tablet to take pictures of items on a nature hunt list.
-You can have them search for things that match a description, like “something red,” or “something fuzzy.”
-Or give them a list of items to find, like “5 different bugs” or “a dandelion plant.”
-Then print off the photos to make a book or use a website like Shutterfly.
-Let your little ones make up a story about their nature safari and use the book as a keepsake!
+Let your kids use your phone (or camera) to take pictures of items on a nature hunt list.
+You can have them search for items that match a description, like “something yellow” or “something fuzzy.”
+Or give them a list of items to find, like “5 different bugs” or “a dandelion puff.”
+Print off the photos to make a book or use a website like Shutterfly.
+Let your little ones